MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 ## Other ways to start a Microsoft Fabric trial

 In some situations, your Fabric administrator has [enabled Microsoft Fabric for the tenant](../admin/fabric-switch.md#enable-for-your-tenant) but you don't have access to a capacity that has Fabric enabled.
 You have another option for enabling a Fabric trial.
 When you try to create a Fabric item in a workspace that you own (such as **My Workspace**) and that workspace doesn't support Fabric items, you're prompted to start a Fabric trial.
 If you agree, your Fabric trial starts and your workspace is upgraded to a trial capacity workspace.
-You are now the Capacity administrator and can add workspaces to the trial capacity.
+You're now the Capacity administrator and can add workspaces to the trial capacity.

 ## Share trial capacities

 Each trial includes up to 5 trial capacities.
 Each trial capacity can be shared with other users.
-There are several way to share.
-T
+There are several ways to share.

-- You are the Capacity administrator (the user who initiated the trial) or the Fabric administrator.
+- You're the Capacity administrator (the user who initiated the trial) or the Fabric administrator.
 You can [assign workspaces to a trial capacity](give-access-workspaces.md).
 All users with access to those workspaces are now able to use that trial capacity.

-- You are the workspace creator or a user with the Admin or Member [role in that workspace](roles-workspaces.md).
+- You're the workspace creator or a user with the Admin or Member [role in that workspace](roles-workspaces.md).
 If you created the workspace, you have the Admin role.
 You can [create the workspace in trial capacity](create-workspaces.md) or [assign that workspace to a trial capacity](give-access-workspaces.md).

     :::image type="content" source="media/fabric-trial/migrate-to-trial.png" alt-text="Screenshot of the trial workspace settings.":::